Dreamers and Misdemeanors: Amnesty and Honesty.

 There is a fundamental distinction in our legal system, going back to the Middle Ages, between what is termed malum in se and malum prohibitum.
 Something that is malum in se is considered evil in itself and is deemed illegal because it is evil.
 Something that is malum prohibitum is considered inconsistent with the public welfare or disruptive of the public welfare, and is deemed illegal essentially because it is inconvenient.

-There is also a fundamental legal principle going back to the Middle Ages that considers something as your right if you have been doing it continually and it is not harmful in itself, i.e., is not a malum in se.
-That means if something is merely a malum prohibitum, you can gain the right to do that thing if you have been continually doing it.
-If something is illegal, that is, it is not authorized by the law, it does not necessarily make that thing a crime.
+There is also a fundamental legal principle going back to the Middle Ages that considers something as your right if you have been doing it continuously and it is not harmful in itself, i.e., is not a malum in se.
+That means if something is merely a malum prohibitum, you can gain the right to do that thing if you have been continuously doing it.
+Just because something is illegal, that is, it is not authorized by the law, does not necessarily make that thing a crime.
 And it may even become legal under the appropriate circumstances.

 For most of American history, there were no prohibitions against immigration.
 Anyone could come into this land and after a period of years could apply for citizenship.
 With the exception of a short and shameful period during the 1790’s when the Alien and Sedition Acts provided for the deportation of immigrants on political grounds, there was virtually no regulation of immigration until the late nineteenth century, and no immigration quotas until the early twentieth century.

 Most citizens of the United States today are the descendants of immigrants who came here when immigration was either totally or almost completely free.
 In the early 1900’s, laws were enacted which changed things, and essentially required you to get authorization from the federal government to immigrate into the United States.
 These laws made unauthorized entry into the country illegal.